Sei-logo

 Impacts Body

-• Any code paths that require setting any GIGA_* configuration flag to true
+• Any code paths that require setting a GIGA_* configuration flag to true, other than enabling the Giga executor

-• Any configuration options defined under configuration sections prefixed with giga
+• Any configuration options under giga-prefixed sections other than [giga_executor]

-• All code contained within the giga Go package
+• Any code contained within giga packages other than giga/executor

 As a result:

-• Vulnerabilities that are only exploitable when Giga-related configuration flags are enabled
+• Vulnerabilities that are only exploitable when Giga functionality other than the executor is enabled

-• Vulnerabilities that exist exclusively within the giga Go package
+• Vulnerabilities that exist exclusively within giga packages other than giga/executor

-• Vulnerabilities reachable solely through execution paths gated by Giga configuration
+• Vulnerabilities reachable solely through execution paths gated by non-executor Giga configuration

 are not eligible for rewards under this bug bounty program.